File

 *

-* be constructed internally.
+* will be created internally.

 */